 So Tehondi turned to poetry to express his thoughts.
 It became his outlet, his tool, and his weapon.
 He competed twice in Chicago’s largest poetry competition “Louder Than A Bomb” and received rave feedback.
 After high school Tehondi turned to music to help enforce his art.
 Much like his poetry, his music was driven by the sorrow he felt and his desire to escape the violent world around him.
 But that negative desire grew into a beacon of hope.
 Tehondi decided to turn his pain into something positive; something that could help make the world a better place.
 His goal was to make music that let the people who feel unwanted and discarded know that they aren't alone.
 His movement’s main message it to encourage people to take action in their lives and not just be a victim of their circumstances.

 In 2014 he released his debut album “Become The Savior”, an album focused on providing positive messages and abstract thoughts utilizing hard-hitting trap style beats.
 Notable tracks from the album include “Find A Reason”, “Won”, and “Die A King Not A Savage”.
-In 2015 he released his single “Pain”.
+In 2015 he released his single “Pain (I Wanna Live)”.
 Tehondi is creating a solid musical catalog that mixes hard hitting beats and ear catching hooks, with his fast flowing and motivational lyrics to create truly uplifting hip-hop music.

 On July 7th, 2017, Tehondi released his new single "Acquitted (No Justice)"; a song expressing his discomfort and conflictions with the police and justice system.
 July 7th also marked his return to hip hop as it had been exactly 2 years since he released music.
 Shortly after, Tehondi announced that his sophomore album "Hiatus Days Over EP" will be released in fall 2017.
 "Hopefully September".